calebwoods/rack-talk/index.md

 ## Middleware

 * Allows composition of a stack of Rack applications
-* [Rack::Build](http://rack.rubyforge.org/doc/Rack/Builder.html) provides a small DSL to this
+* [Rack::Build](http://rack.rubyforge.org/doc/Rack/Builder.html) provides a small DSL
-* Same spec, but adds an initializer that takes next app in stack
+* Same spec as an application, but adds an initializer that takes next app in stack

 ```ruby
 # config.ru